-Jackson High School Robotics Boosters is a non-profit 501(c)(3) organization established to support the JHS Robotics Club, also known as FRC Team 2910: Jack in the Bot.
+Jackson High School Robotics Boosters is a non-profit 501(c)(3) organization established to support the JHS Robotics Club / FRC Team 2910: Jack in the Bot.
+When your student joins Team 2910, you are automatically a full Booster Club member, eligible to attend meetings, vote on business, and hold Booster board positions.

-The Boosters work in tandem with the team, providing support through fundraising, financial management, logistical planning, materials purchasing, need-based travel scholarships, and of course, cheering at team events.
+The Boosters are a family-powered organization that works in tandem with the team, providing support through fundraising, financial management, logistical planning, materials purchasing, need-based travel scholarships, and of course, cheering at team events.
 The Boosters also act as a bridge between the team and families, helping to organize family support and communicating routinely via email newsletters and our Facebook group, facebook.com/groups/Team2910Parents/.